dvidelabs/flatcc/README.md

 manually working with JSON such as editing game scenes.
 Both tools have their place.

-**NOTE: Big-endian platforms are untested but supported in principle.**
+** NOTE: Big-endian platforms are only supported as of release 0.4.0. **

 ## Reporting Bugs